metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 - `channel` (String) Specify X-Splunk-Request-Channel Header for the HTTP Event Collector interface.
 - `compress` (String) Set payload compression mechanism.
 The only available option is gzip.
 - `event_fields` (List of String) Set event fields for the record.
-This option is an array and the format is 'key_name record_accessor_pattern'.
+This option is an array and the format is 'key_namerecord_accessor_pattern'.
 - `event_host` (String) Specify the key name that contains the host value.
 This option allows a record accessors pattern.
 - `event_index` (String) The name of the index by which the event data is to be indexed.
 - `event_index_key` (String) Set a record key that will populate the index field.
-If the key is found, it will have precedence over the value set in event_index.
+If the key is found, it will have precedenceover the value set in event_index.
 - `event_key` (String) Specify the key name that will be used to send a single value as part of the record.
 - `event_source` (String) Set the source value to assign to the event data.
 - `event_sourcetype` (String) Set the sourcetype value to assign to the event data.
 - `event_sourcetype_key` (String) Set a record key that will populate 'sourcetype'.
-If the key is found, it will have precedence over the value set in event_sourcetype.
+If the key is found, it will have precedenceover the value set in event_sourcetype.
 - `host` (String) IP address or hostname of the target OpenSearch instance, default '127.0.0.1'
 - `http_buffer_size` (String) Buffer size used to receive Splunk HTTP responses: Default '2M'
-- `http_debug_bad_request` (Boolean) If the HTTP server response code is 400 (bad request) and this flag is enabled, it will print the full HTTP request and response to the stdout interface.
+- `http_debug_bad_request` (Boolean) If the HTTP server response code is 400 (bad request) and this flag is enabled, it will print the full HTTP requestand response to the stdout interface.
 This feature is available for debugging purposes.
 - `http_password` (Attributes) Password for user defined in HTTP_User (see [below for nested schema](#nestedatt--spec--splunk--http_password))
 - `http_user` (Attributes) Optional username credential for access (see [below for nested schema](#nestedatt--spec--splunk--http_user))
+- `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--splunk--networking))
 - `port` (Number) TCP port of the target Splunk instance, default '8088'
 - `splunk_send_raw` (Boolean) When enabled, the record keys and values are set in the top level of the map instead of under the event key.
-Refer to the Sending Raw Events section from the docs more details to make this option work properly.
+Refer tothe Sending Raw Events section from the docs more details to make this option work properly.
 - `splunk_token` (Attributes) Specify the Authentication Token for the HTTP Event Collector interface. (see [below for nested schema](#nestedatt--spec--splunk--splunk_token))
 - `tls` (Attributes) Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively. (see [below for nested schema](#nestedatt--spec--splunk--tls))
 - `workers` (Number) Enables dedicated thread(s) for this output.
 Default value '2' is set since version 1.8.13.
 For previous versions is 0.